softmatterlab/SmartTrap/Software/README.md

 # SmartTrap minitweezers instrument specific files
 Certain devices are specific to the SmartTrap system and thus rely on the specific hardware, e.g. specific microfluidics pump.
 To use these devices they implement the protocols specified in the above files.
+By default these are the devices loaded by the program using the create_devices function from the smarttrap_config.py file.

 ## smarttrap_driver
 This module contains the classes that handles communications to and from the SmartTrap electronics controller.
 Specifically a class which only handles the serial communications running in a separate process and a monitoring thread which parses the commands sent to and from the instrument.
 During operation both these are running continously.